tmyymmt/web-announcement-feed-generator-python/README.md

 - `--since YYYY-MM-DD`: Filter items published on or after this date
 - `--until YYYY-MM-DD`: Filter items published on or before this date
 - `--category CATEGORY`: Filter items by category
-- `--feed-output PATH`: Specify the output path for the RSS feed file (default: feed.xml)
+- `--feed-output PATH`: Specify the output path for the RSS feed file (default: auto-generated based on URL and date)
-- `--csv-output PATH`: Specify the output path for the CSV file (default: data.csv)
+- `--csv-output PATH`: Specify the output path for the CSV file (default: auto-generated based on URL and date)
+- `--diff-mode`: Extract only items newer than the most recent date in the existing feed file

 ## Example